Ellerslie (Port Tobacco, Maryland)

 Ellerslie is a historic home located at Port Tobacco, Charles County, Maryland, United States.
-It is a two-story frame house of basic Georgian styling, with two exterior chimneys at each end.
-It was possibly built as early as the mid 18th century, and was extensively altered and enlarged about 1790–1820.
-A porch was added in 1965.
-It is the birthplace of Daniel of St. Thomas Jenifer, a Founding Father of the United States and signer of the United States Constitution.
+It is a two-story frame house of basic Georgian styling, with two exterior chimneys at each end housing nine fireplaces, including a large, original kitchen fireplace, in the "old kitchen" recreated over the original kitchen's foundation.
+Ellerslie was originally built in the mid 18th century, and was extensively altered and enlarged about 1790–1820.
+The home was extensively restored by Watson and Velva Perrygo in the 1960s.
+A porch was added in 1965, and some period outbuildings were restored and added to the property through the mid 1970s.
+The property also houses what is likely the oldest barn in the country, which was dismantled and moved from its original "Friendship" farm site in Nanjemoy, Maryland, in the early 1970s and reconstructed on the property.